Ousted Nissan chairman Ghosn to make first public appearance since November arrest

-TOKYO (Reuters) - Nissan Motor Co’s (7201.T) ousted Chairman Carlos Ghosn is set to appear in a Tokyo court on Tuesday, in his first public appearance since his arrest in November on allegations of financial misconduct.
+TOKYO, Jan 8 (Reuters) - Nissan Motor Co’s ousted Chairman Carlos Ghosn is set to appear in a Tokyo court on Tuesday, in his first public appearance since his arrest in November on allegations of financial misconduct.

 Ghosn, credited with rescuing Nissan from near-bankruptcy two decades ago, is scheduled to appear at the Tokyo District Court for a hearing requested by his lawyers to explain the reasons for his prolonged detention since his Nov.
 19 arrest.

-A crowd of journalists and television crew gathered outside the court house while media reported that 1,122 people lined up for 14 seats assigned by lottery, highlighting the level of public interest in the case of the once-feted executive.

-The judge on Tuesday is expected to give reasons for Ghosn’s detention, after which the prosecutors, defense lawyers and the defendant are allowed to address the court.
-Local media have said Ghosn denies the allegations.
+In such proceedings, the judge usually starts by giving reasons for the detention, after which the prosecutors, defence lawyers and the defendant are allowed to address the court.

-The case has rattled Nissan’s alliance with French automaker Renault SA (RENA.PA), where Ghosn still remains chairman and chief executive.
+The case has rattled Nissan’s alliance with French automaker Renault SA, where Ghosn still remains chairman and chief executive.
 He had been pushing for a deeper tie-up between the pair, including potentially a full merger at the French government’s urging, despite strong reservations at Nissan.

 Ghosn, who was arrested first on Nov.
 19, has been re-arrested twice on different charges since then, a tactic often used by Japanese prosecutors to keep suspects in detention.